Designing the Work Zones in Your New Timber Framed Home

 Essentially, a kitchen is one big storage unit.
 At least 75% of the space in a kitchen is devoted to housing food, utensils, cookware, towels, or linens.
 How much storage you need in your kitchen will largely determine the size of your kitchen.
 Generally, the more people in the family, the more storage you will need.
 When it comes to storage, kitchen designers recommend 14-18 cubic feet per person in the family.
 By way of example, a standard cabinet that’s 12 inches deep, 36 inches tall and 36 inches wide is 9 cubic feet.

-Where to place the pantry?
-Obviously in or just adjacent to the kitchen, but other considerations are needed.
-It should be located near the entrance from the garage, so you can drop off supplies quickly and easily.
+Obviously you’ll want a pantry that’s close at hand, perhaps adjacent to the kitchen, but other considerations are needed.
+The size will depend on whether you have children and how often you play host.
+The pantry should be located near the entrance from the garage, so you can drop off supplies quickly and easily.
 This will save you steps from having to cross the entire floor plan to drop off groceries.

 While these general guidelines for the number of people in your home are a good starting point for your kitchen strategy, it is also important to consider your lifestyle.
 If you are a couple with three teenagers, you know they eat like famine is coming in on the next train, so your storage needs will be larger.
 If you are empty nesters who like to entertain and host holiday dinners, you may need more storage space to house cookware and china.
 If you’re a family who prefers to dine out or bring in takeout, then you can get by with the bare minimum needed for a good resale value in the far-off future.

 One can pack a lot of activity and storage space into these spaces, whether on their own, or rolled into one room, especially if considering location, workflow, and traffic patterns.
-These working and transition spaces from the outdoors can be a great place for drop zones of briefcases and shoe storage, cellphone and laptop charging stations, and much more.
+These work zones and transition spaces can be a great place for drop zones of coats, briefcases and shoes.
 Add counter space for multiple uses and extra storage space.

 Discover Other Activity Zone Design Strategies